PhasesResearchLab/prl-onboard/course/assignment-1/README.rst

 #.
 Commit and push your README to GitHub

 Keep all of your code that you write for exercises and assignments here, committing and pushing often.
 Resources
 =========

+Read the solutions for answers to some FAQ about setting up your environment and commiting with git

 * `GitHub help pages`_
 * `reStructuredText primer`_